flex-height

 6. Use an EAM solution: Plan, optimise, execute, and track the activities, priorities, skills, materials, tools, and information associated with enterprise assets by using EAM software.

-7. Train maintenance staff: Ensure that maintenance personnel are trained on the procedures and the use of CMMS.
+7. Train maintenance staff: Ensure that maintenance personnel are trained in the procedures and the use of the CMMS.
 Regular training sessions can improve their skills and knowledge, leading to more effective maintenance.

 8. Monitor and adjust: Continuously monitor the performance of the preventive maintenance schedule.
 Collect data on equipment performance and maintenance activities to identify any issues or areas for improvement.
 Adjust the timetable as needed to optimise effectiveness.